defecode/time-logs-app/README.md

 # time-logs-app
-simpleapp using react and sql database
+simpleapp using react and sql database (dependency : https://github.com/defecode/time-logs-api)

 # installation
 clone the code from terminal/cmd by